 Researching and planning will streamline the process

-As you’re no doubt doing this very moment by reading this guide, arm yourself with information before heading into a retail store to test out mattresses (it’s a very different story testing out a mattress in a store for 10 minutes than lying on it for 8 hours, or even more so, a few days of 8 hours each.)
-Which takes us to the next point:
+As you’re no doubt researching and planning, at this very moment by reading this guide about beds, arming yourself with information before heading into a retail store to test out mattresses (it’s a very different story testing out a mattress in a store for 10 minutes than lying on it for 8 hours, or even more so, a few days of 8 hours each…) Which takes us to the next point:

 Take it for a trial = less chance of bed flops